charged with a crime while defending yourself?

 get an attorney you can trust

-Self Defense Attorney Stuart, FL
+Self Defense Lawyer Stuart, FL

 Going through any kind of attack situation is unnerving in and of itself; worrying about a legal claim or criminal accusation after the fact makes a difficult situation even more challenging.
 This is why it makes sense to understand your self-defense rights as well as to consult with a Stuart criminal defense lawyer as soon as possible after the incident occurs.
 Florida has specific rules regarding your right to self-defense, or to stand your ground, and a lawyer can help you figure out how they apply to your case.